chris443-a11/Get_My_Kernel_Format/README.md

 ## Step 3: Enter URL and Run the Action

 1. **Navigate to the Actions Tab**:
    - Go to the **Actions** tab in your forked repository.
-   - This tab lists all workflows in the repository.
-Find the workflow designed to process the `boot.img`.

 2. **Run the Action**:
-   - In the Actions tab, locate the workflow named **"Check kernel format"** or similar.
+   - In the Actions tab, locate the workflow named **"Get kernel format"** or similar.
    - Click on the workflow and press the **Run workflow** button.
    - Enter the URL to the `boot.img` file you uploaded in Step 2.
      - You can use the raw URL of the `boot.img`.
 The URL should look something like: